FlyDragonW/Break-All-CTF-2024-Reverse/Packer/Packer_3/README.md

 ```
 A different Packer!
 Wonderful!

-P.S.: There is a extremely easy way to solve the challenge, but personally not recommand using that method unless you really can't figure out what this Packer doing.
+P.S.: There is an extremely easy way to solve the challenge, but it is not recommended to use that method unless you really can't figure out what this Packer is doing.

 Author: Flydragon
 ```